MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-an-application-sharing-view-to-your-application.md

 ## Dock the viewer in your application window

-Showing the viewer in your application window involves getting the handle of the container control that you are docking the viewer into and then calling the [ApplicationSharingView.SetParent](https://msdn.microsoft.com/library/dn378610\(v=office.15\)) method.
+Showing the viewer in your application window involves getting the handle of the container control that you're docking the viewer into and then calling the [ApplicationSharingView.SetParent](https://msdn.microsoft.com/library/dn378610\(v=office.15\)) method.

 ### To dock the viewer